Since we launched the original Monolith Basin system

 The number one element to avoid is timber.
 We can’t stress this enough.
 A traditional fabrication of a solid surface sink uses timber in 2 places – both of which must absolutely be avoided if your client would like their Corian sink to last more than a decade.

 - A timber sub frame.

 We have seen disastrous consequences from the use of both, all with a single cause – water ingress through humidity or leaks.
 The timber will swell and shrink due to changes in humidity and the corian or whichever solid surface is being used for the basin does not have the same tolerance, and will crack, rendering the basin unusable.
 We have had multiple projects where our Monolith basin system had been substituted from the specification for a marginal capital cost saving, to a product which used a timber sub frame, only to be called in by the client 6 months to a year later to replace all the basins which had now cracked, and were unusable.

 Corian provide a 10 year warranty on their sheet material, so as a minimum, if Corian is being used – this should be offered to your client.
 In addition to this, ensure that the manufacturers also carry a workmanship warranty, not just a warranty against material defect.
 We resolutely believe that solid surface trough sinks manufactured to a high standard, in conjunction with a quality choice of material should last at least a decade, and the makers should be prepared to stand behind their work.

 Modular Bracket System:

-The Americans With Disability Act pertains to disabled access, and has to be taken into consideration which specifying a solid surface sink.
+pertains to Drainage & Waste Disposal, and has to be taken into consideration which specifying a solid surface sink.
 Many proposed alternative solid surface sinks we see do not comply.